dennisinteractive/drupal-project/README.md

 Chrome uses.
 You can install it from your package manager, or [download it](http://phantomjs.org/download.html).

-Declare that you are using a Chrome-alike browser in your `build.properties`
+Declare that you are using a Chrome-alike browser in your `behat.yml.dist`
 file: